 Illinois awards subgrants on a competitive process to school districts, community-based organizations, faith-based organizations, Regional Offices of Education and Intermediate Service Centers, state-authorized charter schools, and other public and private entities.
 An eligible entity must serve schools with 40 percent or higher low-income student population.
 A Notice of Funding Opportunity is released on the ISBE website and through the GATA website.
 The applicants have 45 days to submit their proposal.
 The applications are scored by a minimum of three peer reviewers using a merit-based review.
-Applications are also reviewed by ISBE staff to ensure eligibility and meeting past performance criteria.
-Applicants are required to describe in the narrative how they will meet the needs of student subgroups, including how activities are expected to improve student academic achievement, which aligns to the Illinois Learning Standards as well as overall student success, integrate quality programming standards, and engage stakeholders on an ongoing basis.
-The Technical Assistance Provider will provide support to grantees around areas of needs including a focus on how the learning centers will align their programs with the Illinois Learning standards.
-This will be done through site visit, webinars, Project Directors meetings and the spring conference.
+Applications are also reviewed by ISBE staff to ensure eligibility and meeting past performance criteria.162 Applicants are required to describe in the narrative how they will meet the needs of these subgroups, including how activities are expected to improve student academic achievement as well as overall student success, integrate quality programming standards, and engage stakeholders on an ongoing basis.
 Following the initial award of a subgrant, continuation beyond the initial funding period is based on whether a subgrantee has made substantial progress toward meeting the objectives stated in its approved proposal.
-The 21st CCLC grantees will be monitored on what they proposed in their grant to ensure the fidelity of the program, specifically on evidence that the programming will support students in achieving local and state academic standards.
+The 21st CCLC grantees will be monitored on what they proposed in their grant to ensure the fidelity of the program.
+Grantees will also do a fiscal and programmatic risk assessment each year when they apply.
+Monitoring of 21st CCLC grantees will be connected to the required risk assessments completed as part of the awarding of the grant process.